brimdata/zed/docs/language/README.md

 # Zed Language

-The Zed platform includes a powerful language for searching, analyzing, and shaping data.
+The Zed system includes a powerful language for searching, analyzing, and shaping data.
 The language embraces a _pipeline_ syntax that should be familiar to those who have worked with UNIX/Linux shells.
 Here's a simple example query: